 There is a significant difference between feeling hungry and eating every two hours out of habit.
 Although your physical stomach has shrunk, your brain may take some time to recognise this head hunger.
 Many of us are habitual eaters, which means we consume food out of habit rather than because we feel hungry.
 There is a difference between head hunger and stomach hunger.
 Try to identify the feeling within yourself to start to retrain your neural networks from habitual eating to eating because you feel hungry.

 Throughout your gastric sleeve journey, instead of wondering “will I feel hungry after gastric sleeve surgery?”, take note of the triggers that cause you to feel as though you need to eat.
 For some, merely acknowledging the time and how long it has been since they last ate can be a trigger.
 For others, certain smells or sounds can trigger a need to consume food.
 In many of our patients, it is emotional triggers that instigate hunger.

 Emotional Triggers and Hunger

 Keeping a journal of your gastric sleeve post-operative journey is one of the best to monitor and resolve lingering unhealthy behaviours with food.
-Most gastric sleeve patients must keep a journal for post-operative analysis and assistance managing the journey's mental aspect.
+Many gastric sleeve patients must keep a journal for post-operative analysis and assistance managing the journey's mental aspect.
 A journal can help you identify triggers that cause you to regress in behaviours and develop ways to cope with hunger after bariatric surgery.

 The term "you are what you eat" has never been more relevant than in recent years.
 There is now evidence that links our intestine to the brain and our mental wellbeing.
 According to Harvard Medical School, "a person's stomach or intestinal distress can be the cause or the product of anxiety, stress, or depression."